wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 13 For they were ashamed to let the nations of the earth say unto them,

-14 Lo! ye, who are the lords and the masters of the mighty deep, have suffered these feeble** Yankees to conquer you.
+14 Lo ! ye, who are the lords and the masters of the mighty deep, have suffered these feeble** Yankees to conquer you.

 * Com.
 Bainbridge.